quicwg/base-drafts/draft-ietf-quic-http.md

 PUSH_PROMISE frame that contains a larger Push ID than the client has advertised as a connection error of H3_ID_ERROR.

-A server MUST NOT use the same Push ID in multiple PUSH_PROMISE frames.
-A client MUST treat receipt of a Push ID which has already been promised as a connection error of type H3_ID_ERROR.
+A server MAY use the same Push ID in multiple PUSH_PROMISE frames.
+If so, the decompressed request headers MUST be idential.
+A client MUST treat receipt of a Push ID which has already been promised with different headers than the previous promise as a connection error of type H3_ID_ERROR.

 If a PUSH_PROMISE frame is received on the control stream, the client MUST respond with a connection error ({{errors}}) of type H3_FRAME_UNEXPECTED.